tomas-ravalli/automated-crypto-brief/README.md

     python report.py
     ```

-## Automation with GitHub Actions
+## Automation

-This repository includes a GitHub Actions workflow to automate the daily execution of the report.
+This repository includes a **GitHub Actions** workflow to automate the daily execution of the report.
 To use it, you need to set up secrets in your forked GitHub repository.

 1. **Fork this repository.**